 Together, you’ll be able to juxtapose your organic performance from Search Console and conversion metrics from Google Analytics in one easy-to-read Data Studio dashboard.

 Setting up Google Analytics properly allows webmasters and online retailers to better understand what occurs on their ecommerce site.
 From your analytics dashboard, easily view reporting on conversion rate, user behavior, site traffic trends, and user personas, so you can better optimize your business.

 At a time when data and web analytics play an increasingly important role in the success of a business, Google Analytics is an extremely valuable tool to help businesses uncover key insights and optimize for future growth.

 Since your business is already in an optimizing mood and looking for additional opportunities to drive growth, why limit yourself to just data analytics and reporting?
-Consider partnering with an ecommerce partner like Bolt and investing in key infrastructure like the checkout experience on your site and see how much lift you can drive in your conversion.
+Consider partnering with an ecommerce solution like Bolt, and investing in key infrastructure like the checkout experience on your site to see how much lift you can drive in your conversion.